Last Updated: August 2, 2024

 Invented "Wolf of Wall Street" Nickname

-In the Martin Scorsese film, which was partially produced with money stolen from the Malaysian government, the birth of the nickname is portrayed as though a Forbes writer bestowed it in a 1991 magazine cover story.
+In the film, which was produced with money that was stolen by fugitive Jho Low from the Malaysian government, the "wolf of Wall Street" nickname is portrayed as though a Forbes writer bestowed it in a 1991 magazine cover story.
 That is false.
 The actual Forbes article was titled, "Steaks, Stocks – What's the Difference?" – a reference to the fact that before becoming a stock broker, Belfort sold steaks and seafood door-to-door on Long Island.
 Later, the article described Jordan as a "twisted Robin Hood who takes from the rich and gives to himself and his merry band of brokers."
 The article also described his business model as "pushing dicey stocks on gullible investors."
 At no point is he referred to as a "wolf."

 Key Facts